SDSP-github/SDSP-Documents/SDSP-PF-SDK/Readme.md

 Install hardware into PC and ensure that PolarFire Driver is installed and the board can be seen in device manager as a working board.
 # Installing required software
 1. To build software in windows, we support [Visual Studio](https://visualstudio.microsoft.com/)
-1. We use [CMake](https://cmake.org/) extensively in our documentation and it is required  to install it
+1. We use [CMake](https://cmake.org/) extensively in our documentation and it is required  to install it.
+After installation, ensure that cmake is added to the [windows path](https://www.sundancedsp.com/introducing-the-fmc-mipi-6/).
+CMake by default is installed in ```C:\Program Files\CMake\bin``` and this folder should be added to the windows path.
 1. It is also recommended to install [vcpkg](https://vcpkg.io/en/) for advanced package management.
+After downloading and installing this package manager, set ```VCPKG_ROOT``` environment variable to point to the folder that this package manager is installed.

+   For example, if the vcpkg is installed in ```d:\Local\vcpkg``` the environmental variable can se set using this command in command prompt window: ```setx VCPKG_ROOT d:\Local\vcpkg```
+## Check installed software.
+   1. It is advised to reboot the PC after installing the required software, to ensure that the environment variables and pths are updated.
+   2. Visual Studio: Run ```start devenv``` in command window (Do not use powershell) and wait till visual studio starts.
+If visual studio is not started, check its instalation and ensure that it is installed.
+   3. CMake: Open a command window (Do not use powershell) and run ```cmake --version```, if the cmake is installed properly, it should show it version which should be higher than 3.29.3
+   4. vcpkg: Open a command windows (Do not use powershell) and use this command to show the environment variable: ```echo %VCPKG_ROOT%``` and check that it points to the folder that vcpkg is installed.

 # Creating 'Hello word' project
 To create your first project, run create_project.bat in SampleCode/HelloWord.